-The following is the first chapter of my new book, Iceland India Interstate, which is available starting today over at Amazon.
+The following is the first chapter of my book, Iceland India Interstate.
 I’m really happy with how this book turned out, and even happier that I was able to experience the year that it documents.
 I hope you enjoy it!

 The tiles that made up the bathroom walls were blue, but her hair was bluer.

 There was also a patch of blue, sparkly something over one of her eyes, while a similarly sparkly pink shape surrounded the other.

 I leaned in to try and get a closer look — to figure out what flexible, glittery, colorful type of material she might have painted all the way up from her cheeks to her eyelashes — but she pushed me back and grabbed my arm.
 Without saying a word, she pulled my wrist toward her and started scrubbing my inner-elbow vigorously.